 As the last of the lycanthropes vanished into the undergrowth, we regrouped by the main fire.
 Shevron let go of Leonard and he sullenly moved to the side, but stayed within the encampment.
 I ladled more snow into the pot of water hanging over the fire.
-I was hurt, and it looked like Jason and Tam had taken a couple hits and we'd need to clean our wounds.
+I was hurt, and it looked like Jason and Tam had taken a couple hits.
+We’d need to clean our wounds.

-Tam was making the rounds, checking everybody's status.
+Tam was making the rounds, checking everybody’s status.
 He hurried over to me.
-"Are you all right?"
-He knelt beside me, stroking my cheek.
+“Are you all right?”
+He stroked my cheek.

 “I need to clean these scratches.
 As long as they don’t get infected, they’ll heal up.”
 As a Theosian, I healed faster than ordinary humans.
 I was also tougher.
 But that didn’t make me immortal, invulnerable, or immune to infections, wounds, broken bones, and pain.
 I knew that all too well from experience.

 I rested my hand on his arm.
 “Anybody else hurt?”

 “Jason took a knife wound, but it didn’t hit anything vital and while it will sting, it should heal without incident.
 Montran managed to hit four of them with a death spell, but apparently lycanthropes have a natural immunity, and it sent them into a frenzy instead.
 They attacked each other, but in doing so, one managed to clobber Montran with her club.
 He has a knot on his forehead, but again, nothing life-threatening as far as I can tell.”